uPortal-Project/uPortal/docs/USING_ANGULAR.md

 - MUST namespace their module names if bootstrapping, as recommended in [JavaScript Best Practices](https://wiki.jasig.org/display/UPM41/JavaScript+Best+Practices)
+- SHOULD use the `<!-- uportal-use-angular -->` "directive" as an indicator to portals that do not $compile all portlet content.

-### Behavior
+### Behavior for Angular checks
-- If Angular is found, (e.g. `window.angular === undefined`, or `typeof angular
+- If Angular is found, (e.g. `window.Angular === undefined`, or `typeof Angular
   === 'undefined'`) portlets MUST check for the lazy-loader window.up.ngApp and, if found, use the lazy-loader to register its components.
-- If Angular is found, and lazy-loader is not found, then the portlet SHOULD assume that another portlet is using Angular, proceed to register its own module, and MUST use angular.bootstrap to attach itself to the portlet fragment.
+- If Angular is found, and lazy-loader is not found, then the portlet SHOULD assume that another portlet is using Angular, proceed to register its own module, and MUST use Angular.bootstrap to attach itself to the portlet fragment.
 For an example, see the bootstrap() function in the [code below](#boilerplate-portal-code).
-- If Angular is not found but an existing script element with id 'uportal-angular-script' is found, the portlet MUST NOT create a new script element but rather attach its event handler to the existing script tag.
+- If Angular is not found but an existing script element with id 'uportal-Angular-script' is found, the portlet MUST NOT create a new script element but rather attach its event handler to the existing script tag.
-- If Angular is not found on global scope, portlet MUST create a script DOM element with id 'uportal-angular-script', and attach to said DOM element a 'load' event handler to bootstrap itself, or use `$(window).load` to do so.
+- If Angular is not found on global scope, portlet MUST create a script DOM element with id 'uportal-Angular-script', and attach to said DOM element a 'load' event handler to bootstrap itself, or use `$(window).load` to do so.

 ### External Script Files